broadinstitute/antenna/README.md

 To run this example, please edit the file `testing/testwdl/input.json` and replace [LOCATION] with the download location of the repository in your system.

+The pipeline outputs two files.
+A file name

 ## Instructions for Use
 To run the pipeline on your data call the wdl with a custom `input.json` file.
 For example with miniwdl you would execute:
 ```